Tuesday, December 10, 2013

 I remember the strange peace when I fell asleep.

-I remember waking up to a call confirming he was gone.
+I remember waking up to knowing he was gone.